-The issuance of REIC's shares and the transfer of real estate to a REIC are exempt from any Greek tax duties, stamp duties or any kind of tax liability.
+The issuance of REIC's shares and the transfer of the real estate to a REIC are exempt from any Greek tax duties, stamp duties or any kind of tax liability.
 Capital Concentration Tax (CCT) at 0.5% is payable in the case of a share capital increase.
 However, no CCT is imposed on the initial share capital injected upon the formation of the REIC.

-Corporate shareholder Individual shareholder Withholding tax Tax-exempt on dividends received from REIC Exempt from capital gains tax on the sale of shares in a non-listed Greek REIC If the REIT is listed, the gain is taxed at 22% Tax-exempt on dividends received from REIC except for special solidarity tax (up to 10%) Exempt from capital gains tax on the sale of shares in Greek REIC but subject to solidarity tax in most cases Dividend income and income from capital gains shall be subject to special solidarity tax (SST) from FY 2022 onwards at rates up to 10%.
-N/A total income, whether exempt or not.
-Note that income from capital (e.g., dividends, interest, capital gains etc.) received by an individual shareholder was exempt from special solidarity tax for FY 2020 and 2021.
-However, the exemption does not capture FY 2022, and for the time being, SST shall apply to such income, although the expectation is that SST may be abolished in its entirety.
+Corporate shareholder Individual shareholder Withholding tax Tax-exempt on dividends received from REIC Exempt from capital gains tax on the sale of shares in a non-listed Greek REIC If the REIC is listed, the gain is taxed at 22%.
+Tax-exempt on dividends received from REIC Exempt from capital gains tax on the sale of shares in Greek REIC N/A solidarity tax was imposed on the individual's total income, whether exempt or not.
+Note that income from capital (e.g., dividends, interest, capital gains etc.) received by an individual shareholder was exempt from special solidarity tax for FY 2020, 2021 and 2022.
+However, the special solidarity tax has been abolished for all income categories from 1 January 2023.
 Capital gains arising from the sale of shares in a non-listed Greek REIC are exempt from income tax.
-If the REIC is listed, the gain will be taxable only in the case where the seller owns more than 0.5% of the share capital of the listed REIC and the shares transferred have been acquired after January 1, 2009.
+If the REIC is listed, the gain will be taxable only in the case where the seller owns more than 0.5% of the share capital of the listed REIC and the shares transferred have been acquired after 1 January 2009.
 Accordingly, most retail investors would be exempt.
-The gain is subject to special solidarity tax at rates up to 10% in any case.
+As noted above, the gains are no longer subject to special solidarity tax.

 The taxation of dividends distributed by the REIC should be exempt from any Greek withholding tax as well as corporate income tax at the level of the corporate shareholder, according to the wording of the law.
 Capital gains arising from the sale of shares in a non-listed Greek REIC are exempt from income tax.
-If the REIT is listed, the gain is taxed at 22% from FY 2021 onwards.
+If the REIC is listed, the gain is taxed at 22% from FY 2021 onwards.

-Dividend income from REICs received by an individual shareholder should be exempt from income tax but subject to special solidarity tax at rates up to 10%.
-The special solidarity tax is imposed on the individual's
+Whilst dividend income from REICs received by an individual shareholder is exempt from income tax, it was subject to special solidarity tax at rates up to 10% until 31 December 2022.
+In particular, the special